tisztamo/protosun/_posts/2015-06-21-organizing-loading-javascript.md

 };
 ```

 It simply creates a `script` element pointing to the URL and appends it to the DOM.
 It also attaches event handlers for the `load` and `error` events.
+Setting async to false on a dynamically loaded script menas that loading is async but execution will be in order.

 We call this function on every URL and wait for every `load` event to fire:

 ```javascript
 Loader.prototype.loadScripts = function (scriptUrls, cb) {